 - They identify volunteering opportunities.

 - Develop projects that benefit the local community.

 - Recruit and prepare the volunteers, host them, and ensure follow-up.

 The EVS core values and quality standards are laid down in the EVS Charter (link).
 To uphold these standards, organisations interested in sending or hosting EVS volunteers, or coordinating an EVS project, need first to be accredited.
 To do this organisations must first submit an application for accreditation (not the same as a funding application).
 If their application is approved, they can take part in applications for EVS projects.
 Accreditation can be withdrawn immediately in cases of non-compliance with the Charter.
 Organisations accredited to take part in EVS can be found in the EVS database.

 Young people aged 17 – 30 with interest in volunteering, learning new things and getting to know new cultures and willing to spend some months abroad as an EVS Volunteer.

 Topics of the projects

-Activities and focus of organisations involved in EVS are various and the topics of the EVS projects even more diverse, for example activities with children, organisations topics are for example children, disabilities/special needs, environment, education thought sports, inclusion, gender equality, creativity and culture, youth unemployment, youth participation, EU citizienship, rural development, intercultural/intergenerational education, media and communication, etc.
+Activities and focus of organisations involved in EVS are various and the topics of the EVS projects even more diverse, for example activities with children, organisations topics are for example children, disabilities/special needs, environment, education through sports, inclusion, gender equality, creativity and culture, youth unemployment, youth participation, EU citizenship, rural development, intercultural/intergenerational education, media, and communication, etc.

 What is not EVS